lowlydba/jobsjson.org/schema.md

 title: Schema Reference
 ---

-> **Prototype Status**: This is a prototype specification (version 0.1) and may change based on community feedback and real-world implementation experience.

 The `jobs.json` file must be a valid JSON document conforming to the following schema:

 ## Root Object